The Dresden Files characters: Maeve

 She is the youngest of the Winter Queens.
 She was first introduced in Summer Knight as a conceited, wanton, capricious and manipulative girl, much like the rest of the Winter Court.
 However, Elaine says that this playgirl persona is a ruse, with a much colder and more calculating personality underneath.
 This insinuation of Elaine's was made while she was actively engaged in helping conceal the true murderer of the Summer Knight, and should be taken with a grain of salt.
 In Proven Guilty, she expresses concerns about Mab's sanity and works with the Summer Lady to assist Harry in his assault on Winter's stronghold.
-Later, in Cold Days, it's revealed that Maeve is the one who is corrupted.
+Later, in Cold Days, Harry deduces that Maeve is the one who is corrupted.

 Although strong, Harry describes her magic as "sloppy"; in Summer Knight, she seems to exhaust herself subduing her own knight.
 Some of the energy she wields spills out of the spell, lowering the ambient temperature.

 She is described as an attractive "young" woman.
 Her most striking feature-besides those normal to the Fae-is her hair: dreadlocks dyed in different shades of pale blue, green, and purple to imitate the colors found in a glacier.
-Personality is that of a sadistic, spoiled rich (in power if not money) girl who manages as few responsibilities as possible, feels undervalued (mainly in her own head) by her mother Mab, and enjoys a little chaos and anarchy as long as she remains the most powerful entity in the room.
+Her personality is that of a sadistic, spoiled rich (in power if not money) girl who manages as few responsibilities as possible, feels undervalued (mainly in her own head) by her mother Mab, and enjoys a little chaos and anarchy as long as she remains the most powerful entity in the room.

 Maeve continues to put up a front of a "ditzy" persona throughout the series.
 She appears on several fronts, always wearing revealing clothing (including a T-shirt that says 'your boyfriend wants me') and her best 'come hither' look.
 Harry's allies all seem to see right through her and are very wary whenever she is present.
 Harry begins to develop the same guarded attitude about her but outwardly still treats her with contempt.

 Harry's first task as Winter Knight in Cold Days is to kill Maeve.
 This is necessary because she has been infected by a malevolent entity known as "Nemesis".
-Mab would rather cleanse Maeve in the Fountain of the Winter Court, but it only works if Maeve wants to be cleansed.
-As a result, Maeve not only is able to lie to others, but to herself as well.
-Thus she lies to herself that Mab doesn't love her, wants her dead, and decides to help "Nemesis".
-This is a direct betrayal of her role as the Winter Lady who is supposed to help the Winter Queen with the millennia old ongoing fight to prevent "Nemesis" from invading not only fairie, but the human world as well.
-Murphy shoots her during the dramatic confrontation on Demonreach, and Molly, being the closest potential candidate, replaces her as the Winter Lady.
+Maeve has rejected Mab's offer to cleanse her in the Fountain of the Winter Court, as was previously done with the Leanansidhe when she became infected, so Mab orders Harry to kill Maeve.
+The infection gives Maeve the ability to lie to others and to herself, in violation of her nature as a creature of Faerie.
+She convinces herself that Mab does not love her and wants her dead, and persuades Lily to help her destroy the prison on Demonreach Island, becoming a pawn in a plan by "Nemesis" to invade first Faerie and then the mortal world.
+She kills Lily and is in turn killed by Murphy, causing the Summer and Winter Lady mantles to pass respectively to Sarissa and Molly Carpenter.